aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 ├── main.js
 ```

-This tutorial will not deal with creation of the ui components and styling them.
+This tutorial will not deal with the creation of the UI components and styling them.

 *Мost of the code is crammed into the ```ToDo.vue``` file.
-That is so, as for the purpose of this tutorial, good separation is not essential.
+That is so, as, for this tutorial, a good separation is not essential.
 Please do follow the VUE best practices once you start developing outside of this tutorial.*

 ## Application flow
 ### account.js file